Chrismcclendon0/configure-ad/README.md

 </p>
 <p>
 Allow Azure to auto create a resource group.
-Name your virtual machine, select desired region, and change "Image" to "Windows 10".
+Name your virtual machine "DC-1", select desired region, and change "Image" to "Windows 10".
 Once completed create your username and passsword followed by confirming your "Licensing" by checking the respective box.

 </p>
 <br />